whblondeau/gyre/finding_flotsam.md

 “I am Skoan Usad.
 You have come aboard the _Ragfin_, out of Heke’ah, bound for Flotsam.
 What are we to do with you?”

 “_Do?_ Work our passage, we,” said Rahifa, staring.
 Surely they would be pressed into service?
 “Any ship sail Storm Belts need six, five extra hand.
 Goddess-forgotten _good_ sailors, we.”
 Eastwind, spent and trembling, with rushes of blackness across her sight, was content to let Rahifa speak for them.
-"Besides.
+“Besides.
 Rigging cat here with us.
 Good cat, she.
-This ship could use more cat."
+This ship could use more cat.”
 Rahifa's quick seaman's eye hadn't missed the disturbing flickers of motion aboard the _Ragfin_: small furtive crawlings and lifted jointed legs.
 Arthropod pests of various sorts—stingbeetles, dead sisters, scorpids, conespiders—infested ships, if not kept in check by predators.
 Paritid rigging cats, with their opposable thumbs, prehensile tails, rugged immune systems, and lightning reflexes, were among the best bugkillers.

-"Been bitten, me.
+“Been bitten, me.
 Been stung.
-Don't need further those marks."
+Don't need further those marks.”
 Rahifa, well aware that she spoke insult, looked flatly at the Captain.
 The Captain returned stare for stare, and a slight snarl besides.

 Captain Skoan Usad was not a reassuring figure.
 She looked like a mad old sea-thief out of a tale, glaring out of pale blue-gray eyes at the world, the ocean, glaring at any woman she saw.
 Her ragged gray hair was tarred back like any common sailor’s; her face, breast, and limbs were seamed and scarred and hard.
 She wore a shoulder scarf and a short sarong.
 Buckled at her belt was a steel scimitar with a worn, stained hilt.
 Her bare arms and legs were knotted with muscle.